Volunteering at Griefline

 Many of our volunteers have lived experiences with grief and loss.
 Some are studying to become counsellors or mental health practitioners, while others are community members who are driven to support others through their experiences of grief and loss.

-Griefline volunteers need to be prepared to commit to a 2-hour shift each week for at least 12 months after completion of their training for the Helpline.
+Griefline volunteers need to be prepared to commit to a 3-hour shift each week for at least 12 months after completion of their training for the Helpline.

 Grief and loss course

-The training program is delivered online and comprises of self-paced learning modules and live training comprising two x full-day workshops (conducted via Zoom).
+The training program is delivered online and comprises self-paced learning modules and live training workshops (conducted via Zoom).